jakubmazanec/tools/.changeset/giant-rats-crash.md

 '@jakubmazanec/cli': minor
 ---

-BREAKING: React 17 and `@types/react` were from peer dependencies.
+BREAKING: React 17 and `@types/react` were removed from peer dependencies.